Description

 Console.WriteLine(payments.Pay(me));

-We continue by introducing polymorphism into Employee class.
-Then instead of determining what type of employee it is, we define separate handlers for each
+We continue by introducing polymorphism into the Employee class.
+Then instead of determining what type of employee it is, we define separate handlers for each:

 public abstract class Employee